khill42/OSC_IntroHPC/_episodes/12_SLURMscheduler.md

 >## Upcoming Changes to the Batch System
 >
->We are changing our scheduler and resource manager from Torque and Moab to SLURM.
-By the end of 2020, all our systems will use SLURM.
+>We have changed our scheduler and resource manager from Torque and Moab to SLURM with a Torque/Moab compatibility layer.
+All of our clusters now use SLURM.
 See [Slurm Quick Start Guide](https://slurm.schedmd.com/quickstart.html) for more SLURM information.
 {: .callout}

 > ## Submit a job from a template in the Job Composer